my-little-dev-blog/site/posts/how-to-enable-anyone-to-use-what-you-built-in-R-from-ChatGPT.md

 ---
-title: How to enable anyone to use what you built in R from ChatGPT
+title: How to enable anyone to use what you built in R from ChatGPT | my-little-dev-blog
+description: Learn how to transform your R scripts into accessible web services by creating a Plumber API, deploying it on Google Cloud, and integrating it with ChatGPT.
+This step-by-step guide is perfect for R developers looking to extend the usability of their code and create custom actions in ChatGPT.
 layout: default
 ---